eConnah/School-Notes/School-Notes/Computer Science/NEA/Minigame Platformer - NEA.md

 What would motivate you to stop playing and go to sleep?
 (Open-ended)?
 Completion

-#### Conclusion
+### Conclusion
-Target Audience & Behaviour
+#### Target Audience & Behaviour
-- Demographics: Both my participants are 18–25 and always delay bedtime for gaming/social activities, aligning with my research on "revenge bedtime procrastination."
+- Demographics: Three participants (18–25) and one below 18 consistently delay bedtime for gaming/socialising, reinforcing the "revenge bedtime procrastination" pattern.
-- Gaming Preferences: Both of them prefer open-world/sandbox games (e.g., Minecraft).
-Ruoming also enjoys simple/casual games, suggesting open-ended but low-effort games are his type.
+- Gaming Preferences: Open-world/sandbox games (e.g., Minecraft) are universally preferred.
+Pixerler and SuperGaston007 also enjoy simple/casual games, suggesting a broader appeal for low-effort, open-ended gameplay.
-- Mindless Actions: Both of them occasionally "jump/move mindlessly" in-game, meaning my core "jumping" mechanic should be appealing.
+- Mindless Actions: All participants occasionally engage in mindless in-game movements (e.g., jumping), validating the core "jumping" mechanic as universally engaging.

-Top Frustrations:
+#### Top Frustrations:
-- Social Pressure (Ruoming’s #1 frustration): I'll avoid multiplayer elements that create obligation.
+- Social Pressure: Pixerler’s #1 frustration and a major pain point for SuperGaston007.
+Multiplayer elements that create obligation will be avoided.
-- Game Length (Oliver’s #1 frustration): My levels will be short, completable sessions (10–15 mins).
-- Lack of Quick Wins: There will be small, frequent rewards (e.g., collectibles, visual feedback).
+- Game Length: Flood (5/5) and SuperGaston007 (1/5) prioritise short sessions.
+Levels will be designed for 10–15 minute completable sessions.
+- Focus/Effort: Tolos44 and Flood list excessive focus as frustrating.
+Gameplay will prioritise simplicity and low cognitive load.

-Reasons for Sleep Procrastination:
+#### Reasons for Sleep Procrastination:
-- Ruoming delays bed to relax/unwind and connect with friends in other time zones.
+- Relaxation/Socialising: Pixerler and SuperGaston007 delay bedtime to unwind or connect with friends in other time zones.
-- Oliver delays due to habit, suggesting my game should feel like a "routine wind-down."
+- Habit: Tolos44 and Flood delay due to ingrained routines, suggesting the game should mimic a calming nightly ritual.

-Most Valued Features:
+#### Most Valued Features:
-- Simple Controls (Ruoming: 5/5, Oliver: 3/5): My game will use smooth movement that's simple and satisfying.
+- Simple Controls: Pixerler (5/5) values this highly, while others show mixed ratings (Tolos44: 1/5, Flood: 3/5).
+Controls will prioritise intuitive, satisfying movement.
-- Calming Visuals/Sounds (Ruoming: 4/5, Oliver: 5/5): The colours will be soft, with ambient music, and smooth animations.
+- Calming Visuals/Sounds: Highly rated by Flood (5/5) and Pixerler (4/5).
+Design will use soft colours, ambient sounds, and smooth animations.
-- Short Sessions (Oliver: 5/5, Ruoming: 3/5): Game sessions will be designed to last just over 15 minutes.
+- Short Sessions: Critical for Flood (5/5) and Tolos44 (4/5).
+Sessions will cap at 15 minutes to align with late-night habits.

-Controversial Features:
+#### Controversial Features:
-- Sleep Prompts: Both rated these low (Ruoming: 1/5, Oliver: 3/5).
-So I'll avoid overt reminders and instead use a natural endpoint (e.g., a "satisfying finish" as Ruoming suggested).
-- Not having Objectives: Both ranked this low (Ruoming: 2/5, Oliver: 1/5).
-So there will be objectives throughout the game.
+- Sleep Prompts: Universally disliked (Tolos44: 1/5, Pixerler: 1/5).
+Natural endpoints (e.g., checkpoints) will replace overt reminders.
+- Lack of Objectives: Most rank this low (Flood: 1/5, Pixerler: 2/5).
+Gentle objectives (e.g., collectibles) will guide gameplay without pressure.

-Motivations to Stop Playing:
+#### Motivations to Stop Playing:
-- Satisfying Finish (Ruoming) and Completion (Oliver): Sessions will end with a clear goal (e.g., reach a checkpoint, collect items) and rewarding feedback.
-- Social Connection: I can try to implement shared leaderboards for Ruoming.
+- Completion/Satisfaction: Flood and Pixerler emphasise "completion" and a "satisfying finish."
+Each session will conclude with clear goals and rewarding feedback (e.g., visual/audio cues).
+- Social Connection: Pixerler’s need for social ties could be addressed via passive features like shared leaderboards.

-Risks & Contradictions
+#### Risks & Contradictions:
-- Habit vs. Intent: Oliver’s neutral satisfaction and habitual delay suggest your game must avoid addictive loops (e.g., infinite replayability).
+- Habit vs. Intent: Flood’s neutral satisfaction and habitual delay highlight the need to avoid addictive loops (e.g., infinite replayability).
-- Open-World vs. Short Sessions: Balance sandbox freedom with clear stopping points.
-(May be hard to implement sandbox elements).
+- Open-World vs. Short Sessions: Balancing sandbox freedom with structured endpoints (e.g., daily resets) will be critical to prevent overextension.
+- Anomalous Preferences: SuperGaston007’s dislike of "calming visuals" (2/5) vs. everyone else’s with 4 or 5 rating will lead me to still design a calming game.

-### User Needs
+## User Needs and Objectives
 #### From Survey
-- [x] Simple, satisfying movement mechanics (e.g., jumping).
+ - [x] Simple, satisfying movement mechanics.
-- [ ] Short, completable sessions (10–15 minutes).
+ - [x] Short, completable sessions (10–15 minutes).
-- [ ] Calming visuals and ambient music.
+ - [x] Calming visuals and ambient music.
  - [ ] Small, frequent rewards (e.g., collectibles, visual/audio feedback).
-- [ ] No social pressure or multiplayer obligations.
+ - [x] No social pressure or multiplayer obligations.
-- [ ] Open-ended sandbox elements for low-effort exploration.
+ - [ ] Open-ended sandbox elements for low-effort exploration. <mark style="background: #FF5582A6;">(may not be feasible)</mark>
  - [ ] Light objectives (e.g., challenges) without narrative pressure.
-- [ ] Predictable "routine" structure (e.g., daily resets).
+ - [ ] Predictable "routine" structure.
-- [ ] Non-competitive social features (e.g., global leaderboards).
+ - [ ] Non-competitive social features (e.g., global leaderboards) (optional, not core).
  - [ ] Clear endpoints (e.g., checkpoints, collectible goals).
-- [ ] Avoidance of addictive loops (e.g., finite levels).
+ - [x] Avoidance of addictive loops (e.g., finite levels).
-- [ ] Rewardingly subtle "finish" (e.g., no overt sleep prompts).
  - [ ] Satisfying game conclusion (e.g., animations, achievements).
  - [ ] Procedural mini-levels for structured freedom.
-- [ ] Soft colour palettes and smooth animations.
+ - [x] Soft colour palettes and smooth animations.
  - [ ] Optional challenges for extended play.
  - [ ] Time-awareness nudges (e.g., "jump count" reminders).
-- [ ] Compatibility with habitual late-night play.
+ - [x] Compatibility with habitual late-night play.
  - [ ] Replayability without infinite grind.
  - [ ] Balancing freedom and stopping points.
-- [ ] Rewarding feedback on session completion (e.g., animations).
+ - [ ] Rewarding feedback on session completion.

+#### From Feedback
+- [ ] Cancel Tower Placement
+- [x] Sell Tower
 - [ ] Have the ending of the game be the character going to bed to implore the players to also head to sleep, closing the application behind it.
 - [ ] Have the game load levels randomly on start so its not repetitive.
 - [ ] Allow rebindable keybinds.
 - [ ] Allow different keybinds for one action.

-#### From Feedback
-- [ ] Cancel Tower Placement
-- [ ] Sell Tower

 - [x] online research
 - [x] surveys